 However, this does not lead to an infinitely strong interaction, since the electron is only in the atomic nucleus for a very short time. $At\approx 10^{-15}$ m, the radius of the atomic nucleus is much smaller than the radius of an s orbital of $\approx 10^{-10}$ m.
 This magnetic interaction was investigated by Enrico Fermi in 1930.
 In doing so, he found the Hamilton operator outlined in red.

-Hyperfine interaction 2 Since the interaction only takes place in the atomic nucleus, it has since been called Fermi contact interaction.
+Since the interaction only takes place in the atomic nucleus, it has since been called Fermi contact interaction.
 Like the spin-orbit coupling, the Fermi contact interaction is determined by the scalar product of two angular momentum operators.
 In the case of spin-orbit coupling, it is the scalar product of spin and orbital angular momentum of the electron.
 In the case of the Fermi contact interaction, it is the scalar product of the nuclear and electron spin.
-If two electrons occupy an orbital, the magnetic moments of the electrons are aligned antiparallel to one another.